julienetie/volve/README.md

 Throttle will only allow the user trigger a call once within every 1000ms period.

 ### Why use these functions?
-- Volve **dosen't use setTimeout or setInterval** which means that they can be more "performant".
+- Volve **dosen't use setTimeout or setInterval** like the majority of debounce and throttle functions.
+They are tiny and efficent.
 - Volve's debounce is trailing edge.
 (Leading edge senarios for debounce are usually edge case).
 - Supports IE8+